isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 It does so by focusing on removing the primary sources of type violations, including unsafe uses of casts and unions.

-For the purposes of this section, type-safety is defined to be the property that a variable is not used in a way that doesn't obey the rules for the type of its definition.
+For the purposes of this section, type-safety is defined to be the property that a variable is not used in a way that doesn’t obey the rules for the type of its definition.
 Memory accessed as a type `T` should not be valid memory that actually contains an object of an unrelated type `U`.
 Note that the safety is intended to be complete when combined also with [Bounds safety](#SS-bounds) and [Lifetime safety](#SS-lifetime).